PacLII Home | Databases | WorldLII | Search | Feedback

 (2) As between the originator and the addressee of an electronic record, a declaration of intention or other statement or delivery of a deed is not to be denied legal effect, validity or enforceability solely on the ground that it is in the form of an electronic record.

-16 (1) An electronic record is attributable to a p if the elee electronic record resulted from the action of the person, by the person's agent or the person's electronic agent device.
+16 (1) An electronic record is attributable to a person if the electronic record resulted from the action of the person, by the person's agent or the person's electronic agent device.

 (2) Attribution may be proven in any manner, including by showing the efficacy of any security procedure applied to determine the person to whom the electronic record was attributable.